 Climbing Fuji-san is a bucket list item for so many visiting Japan, but why?
 Formed ~600,000years ago, standing alone, and visible from Tokyo on a clear day, there are few other sights as quintessentially Japan.
 There is a Japanese proverb that says “One who has never climbed Mt.
 Fuji is a fool!
 But, the person who climbs it more than once is a BIGGER fool!”
 I guess I know where Dom and I stand with the Japanese!

-This year we were both able to climb Fuji-san not once, but twice.
-Both times we tackled the Yoshida Trail, and had a blast.
+During 2018, we were both able to climb Fuji-san, a UNESCO World Heritage Site, not once, but twice.
+Both times we tackled the Yoshida Trail (yellow trail), and had a blast.
 Due to the amount of snow at the peak for most of the year, the climbing season is actually very short.
 They vary somewhat from year to year, but generally speaking the Yoshida Trail opens first at the beginning of July while the rest of the trails open a week or two later.
 The official season comes to a close sometime in mid-September.
+During this time, we would also advise you to avoid the following dates each year: Yama no hi (Mountain Day), Obon and Tanabata Festivals, as they generally equate to larger crowds/lines on the mountain.

 Although you can climb outside of the designated season (Dom and his buddies climbed in June 2018 and had a fantastic time – see the pictures with snow above) there is no support along the way and a solid chance that there will be snow at the top.
 On the bright side, there are obviously way fewer people to contend with.
 There are five climbing trails (Kawaguchiko, Fuji-Yoshida, Gotemba, Subashiri, Fujinomiya) to choose from with the Fuji-Yoshida Trail being the most popular.

 Both times we climbed we chose to ascend and descend on the same day although many people choose to stay the night at one of the many huts and then complete the ascent in the morning to witness the sunrise from the summit.
-My understanding is that the lodging can get pretty tight, as no one is turned away on the mountain.
+My understanding, however, is that the lodging can get pretty tight (many of the huts require reservations, especially those on the most travelled trails).
 This makes for a perhaps less than restful night sleep, but it does give you the opportunity to see the sun rise over the land of the rising sun.
 No matter which trail you choose or whether you decide to break up the hike or do it all in one swoop you’ll want to be prepared.
 We have outlined some of the most basic information below that we think will help set you up for a killer time!
 Don’t see the answer you’re looking for?
 Head on over to the Official Mt.
 Fuji Climbing Website for more information!

 What gear do I need?